 Unless you're a private equity fund or a billionaire, you typically can't buy sports franchises.
 While there are a few publicly traded franchises left overseas, the wild majority of teams are not open for the retail investor to go out and buy a stake in.
 While buying an equity seat right does not buy you a stake in the team directly, it essentially buys you a stake in the team's potential for success.
 After all, increased success typically would yield increased demand for tickets and would provide reason for price hikes.
 We are all for providing new asset classes for investors to diversify into.
 However, the problem here is we're pretty sure you shouldn't look at this as an investment.
 On one hand, it's technically a very very very tiny piece of real estate, but on the other hand its not an ownership stake in the team.
 It's probably best to just treat it like what it really is: season tickets to the games... for decades to come.

 The main thing to take away here is that the game is possibly changing when it comes to stadium financing.
 It sounds a bit absurd at first pass, but this could very well catch on and pave the way for a new funding model for sports stadiums.
 We'll just have to see how well things turn out for the guinea pigs who have shifted to this model in the middle of a troubled economy.
 It looks like this offering can fill a niche, but only time will tell.
 Let's just hope the people buying these things aren't fairweather fans that will look to dump their seat should the team start doing poorly.
-At the same time, it makes us think that instead of shows like 'Flip That House,' we'll start seeing a new series called 'Flip That Stadium Seat.'
+At the same time, it makes us think that instead of shows like 'Flip That House' with mortgage interest rates, we'll start seeing a new series called 'Flip That Stadium Seat.'
 Hopefully not.